AdaCore/gnatstudio/docs/users_guide/editing.rst

 .. index:: preferences; editor --> custom editor command

 :guilabel:`custom`
   You can specify any external editor by choosing this item.
-The full command line used to call the editor can be specified in the preference :menuselection:`Editor --> Custom editor command`.
+You specify the complete command line used to call the editor in the preference :menuselection:`Editor --> Custom editor command`.

 :guilabel:`none`
-  No external editor is used, and the contextual menus simply won't appear.
+  No external editor is used, and the contextual menus won't appear.

-In the cases that require an Emacs server, the project file currently used in GPS will be set appropriately the first time Emacs is spawned.
-This means that if you load a new project in GPS, or modify the paths of the current project, you should kill any running Emacs, so that a new one is spawned by GPS with the appropriate project.
+In the cases that require an Emacs server, the project file currently used in GPS are set appropriately the first time Emacs is spawned.
+This means that if you load a new project in GPS or modify the paths of the current project, you should kill any running Emacs, so a new one is spawned by GPS with the appropriate project.

-Alternatively, you can reload explicitly the project from Emacs itself by using the menu :menuselection:`Project --> Load` in emacs (if the ada-mode was correctly installed).
+Alternatively, you can explicitly reload the project from Emacs itself by using the menu :menuselection:`Project --> Load` in emacs (if the ada-mode was correctly installed).

 .. index:: preferences; editor --> always use external editor